 If you’re looking for an alternative option to the Marker Griffon 13 that provides you with quality ride, performance, and power transfer features, check out these alternative options:

-- Tyrolia Attack 13 GW – These are a great ski binding that make for a good alternative to Marker bindings.
+- Tyrolia Attack2 13 GW – These are a great ski binding that make for a good alternative to Marker bindings.
 These are more suited for intermediate to advanced skiers and they come with high DIN settings.
 They are also lightweight and offer great durability.
+Read my detailed review to learn more.

 - Marker Jester 16 – These are another quality binding within the Marker lineup.
 They are a bit more heavy duty than the Griffons, which makes them a great alternative for big-mountain lines or anyone looking for a high-end option that can get beat up and keep on ticking.